melodyyangaws/sql-based-etl/README.md

 bash deployment/pull_and_push_ecr.sh <your_region> <your_account_number> 'arc' 'skip_ecr'
 ```

-Install kubernetes command tools on MAC.
+### Install kubernetes command tool on MAC
-If you are running Linux / Windows, please see the [official docs](https://github.com/argoproj/argo/releases) for the download links.
+If you are running Linux / Windows, please see the [official docs](https://github.com/argoproj/argo/releases) to find the download links.

 ```
 bash deployment/setup_cmd_tool.sh
 ```

-Manually create a virtualenv on MacOS and Linux.
+### Create a virtualenv
 This project is set up like a standard Python project.
 The `cdk.json` file tells where the application entry point is.

 ```